 5. Melissa Rafferty

-Melissa became a member of Amicus Chambers following completion of pupillage within the set.
+Melissa became a member of Amicus Chambers in May 2018 following completion of pupillage within the set.

 Melissa has acted in both Private Law and Public Law children matters, representing Local Authorities, parents, grandparents and children.
 Melissa has also represented parties in applications for injunctions, including non-molestation orders, and injunctions pursuant to the Protection From Harassment Act 1997.